 During festive periods the diners usually offer Mexican specialties related to the season and festivity.
 Theme-based promotions have been popular of late, for example, spotlighting a specific Mexican state or region and offering a range of traditional dishes served there.
 On occasions when foreign countries are spotlighted in this way, the dishes usually have a Mexican twist applied to them, adding to the variety and novelty of flavors on offer.

 All of the dining establishments offer a wide range of beverages including freshly-pressed juices from locally-produced seasonal fruits and vegetables; sodas, coffees, teas, beers, and some also offer a range of cocktails in the evening.
-Some have an adjoining bar where, on selected evenings or weekends, a live cabaret band might play background music.
+Some have an adjoining bar where, on selected evenings or weekends, a live cabaret act may perform.

 Here’s a summary of the principal diners in Mexico, with links to their web sites: